ieee-vgtc/ieeevis.org/year/2019/info/tutorials.md

 ## <a name="Eval"></a> User-Centred Evaluation in Visualization
-Monday, Oct 21: 2:20pm-5:40pm
+Monday, October 21: 2:20pm-5:40pm

-Camilla Forsell, Linköping University, Sweden
+Camilla Forsell, *Linköping University*
-Matthew Cooper, Linköpings University, Sweden
+Matthew Cooper, *Linköping University*
-Niklas Rönnberg, Linköping University, Sweden
+Niklas Rönnberg, *Linköping University*

 The objective of this half-day introductory tutorial in user-centred evaluation in visualization is to introduce the topic, provide general